textcreationpartnership/A02096/README.md

 ##Content Summary##

 #####Front#####

-Euphues his censure to Philautus wherein is presented a philosophicall combat betweene Hector and Ac
+1. TO THE RIGHT HONORAble Robert, earle of Essex & Ewe, vicount of Hereford, and Bourghchier, Lord Ferrer• of Chattley, Bourghchier and Louayne, maister of the Queenes maiesties horse, Robert Greene wisheth increase of honor and vertue.

+1. ¶ To the Reader.

 #####Body#####

+1. A Philosophicall combat betweene Hector and Achilles, wherein in the persons of the Troian and Gretian Lords; are in fowre discourses in-riched with fowre delightfull Hystories, the vertuous mindes of true nobilitie and gentility pleasantly discouered.

-1. Vlisses Tale.
+    _ Vlisses Tale.
 A Tragedy

-1. ¶ The second discourse after Supper.
+    _ ¶ The second discourse after Supper.

-1. Helenus his discourse of Wysedome.
+    _ Helenus his discourse of Wysedome.

-1. Helenus his Tragedie.
+    _ Helenus his Tragedie.
 Ex sapientia sumus prouidi.

-1. Cleophanes Oration to the Citizens.
+    _ Cleophanes Oration to the Citizens.

-1. ¶ The third discourse.
+    _ ¶ The third discourse.

-1. ¶ Hectors discourse of Fortitude.
+    _ ¶ Hectors discourse of Fortitude.

-1. ¶ Hectors Tragedie.
+    _ ¶ Hectors Tragedie.
 Audaces Fortuna adiu•at.

-1. ¶ The fourth discourse of Liberality.
+    _ ¶ The fourth discourse of Liberality.

-1. ¶ Achilles discourse of Liberalitie.
+    _ ¶ Achilles discourse of Liberalitie.

-1. ¶ Achilles Tragedie.
+    _ ¶ Achilles Tragedie.
 Index animi liberalitas.

 **Types of content**